greenelab/cimr-d/README.rst

 cimr-d: client and database for continuously integrated metaresource
 ********************************************************************

-YoSon Park <cimrroot at gmail dot com; yoson.park at gmail dot com>
+YoSon Park <cimrroot at gmail dot com>

 ====================